 The Isometric collection focusses on tessellation and negative space.
 Crisp, angular shapes and simplicity of line create a strong geometric aesthetic, with rich gold plating adding a luxurious depth of colour.

-New for 2018 – 19, the Orrery collection draws inspiration from our solar system and the planets within it.
+Her most recent work, the Orrery collection, draws inspiration from our solar system and the planets within it.
 Solar flares, crater-marked topographies, stormy cloud formations and strange landscapes viewed from above are all abstracted to form beautiful linear designs and textures etched in to silver.
 Graceful orbital rings and tiny moons are highlighted in polished 9ct gold and smoky grey diamonds shine against soft finishes and curved, tactile forms.

 Emma welcomes enquiries regarding bespoke work and commissions.